apache/cordova-docs/docs/en/edge/guide/platforms/android/upgrading.md

 1. Create a new Apache Cordova Android project.

-2. Copy the contents of your `www` directory to the new project.
+2. Copy the contents of the `www` directory to the new project.

-3. Copy any native Android assets from your `res` directory to the new project.
+3. Copy any native Android assets from the `res` directory to the new project.

 4. Copy over any plugins you installed from the `src` subdirectories into the new project.